 The nobleman therefore has to find some way to increase his hold over his settler slaves.
 He knows well that a settler who has free access and use of his landshare of land is economically independent.
 His ever-present fear is that his settler slaves may take off into the wilderness one night and carve out for themselves new landshares of land beyond his reach.

 To prevent such a thing from happening, the nobility takes possession of the open wilderness through progressive 'acts of enclosure'.
 They do not necessarily fence it physically.
 They simply claim ownership of it and have their claims ratified and recognised by their peers.
 It is not a smooth process.
 They fight over boundaries.
 But once it is over, each nobleman is able to stop any escaping settler from freely establishing a new landshare.
-The nobleman's economic slave has become his prisoner.
+The nobleman's economic slave has become his labouring prisoner.

-In his former state, the settler had commandeered from the wilderness only as much land as he required to produce sufficient of the needs of life to sustain himself and his family.
+In his former situation, the settler had commandeered from the wilderness only as much land as he required to produce sufficient of the needs of life to sustain himself and his family.
 This did not require all his waking hours.
 It left him time to pursue arts and crafts, build a good home, play music, study the marvels of nature and socialise with his peers.
 So if he were made to devote all his prime time to farming, he could farm much more land than would be required to produce his own needs.
 He could farm twice as much land and produce twice his own needs.

-In his new state, the settler has no land.
+In his new situation, the settler has no land.
 He farms the land which once was his, but which now belongs to his master, the nobleman.
 As long as the nobleman is happy for him to farm that land then he is allowed to do so, and to retain just enough of what he produces to sustain himself and his family.
 If however the nobleman decides that the land should be farmed by a different settler, the original settler is thrown off the very land that once, by his own toil, he had claimed from the wilderness.

 The nobleman observes that the settler, continuing his pre-slavery life-style, has time to pursue arts and crafts, build a good home, play music, study the marvels of nature and socialise with his peers.
 The nobleman therefore forbids these higher pursuits, throws half the settlers off their land, and forces those that remain each to farm twice as much land.
 So now, those that are thrown off their land have no means of turning their work into the needs of life.
 All they can do is forage and scrounge.
 If they leave the bounds of their present master's estate, they will enter the jurisdiction of another nobleman.
 They simply have nowhere to go.